Domestic Medium Hair

 The Domestic Medium Hair is not a single, recognized breed.
 Rather, these cats are affectionately referred to as mutts because they are mixed breed felines that can have the looks and characteristics of a combination of different breeds.
 And because these cats are commonly found in shelters and feral colonies throughout the world today, they are one of the most popular and beloved breeds.

 These cats first arrived in America with the Pilgrims, who decided to bring them along on their ships in order to help control the rodent population.
-Many generations of mixed breeding amongst these felines created the Domestic Medium Hairs that are found in cat loving homes around the world.
+Many generations of mixed breeding among these felines created the Domestic Medium Hairs that are found in cat loving homes around the world.